-At closing, SCH will sell to Santander Empresas 3 a closed portfolio of loans that have been granted to Spanish SMEs, self-employed and larger companies.
-Santander Empresas 3 will fund this purchase by issuing seven classes of notes (see chart 1).
+At closing, SCH will sell to Santander Empresas 2 a closed portfolio of loans that have been granted to Spanish SMEs.
+Santander Empresas 2 will fund this purchase by issuing five classes of notes through the trustee, Santander de Titulización, S.G.F.T., S.A. (see chart 1).

 SCH maintains leading positions in the core markets of Spain and Portugal, and major Latin American markets.
-The bank has also achieved an important position in the U.K. savings and residential mortgage markets, and a growing consumer finance business across Europe, which also helps its geographic diversification.
+SCH has also achieved an important position in the U.K. savings and residential mortgage markets, and a growing consumer finance business across Europe, which also helps its geographic diversification.
 In addition to its wide commercial banking franchise, the group is active in asset management, bancassurance, and wholesale and investment banking in its main markets and the world's major financial centers.

 SCH's strong and diversified position in its local market represents one of its main competitive advantages.
 SCH is the biggest Spanish bank, and one of the five largest in Europe.
-It maintains a leading position in all segments of Spanish banking, with market shares of 15%-26%.
+It maintains a leading position in all segments of Spanish banking, with market shares of 15% to 26%.

-Through Abbey National PLC, SCH also has an important position in the U.K. savings and residential mortgage market.
-Abbey maintains a market share in the U.K. of just over 9% in mortgages.
+In the U.K., Abbey National PLC maintains a market share of about 9.7% in mortgages.
 Apart from mortgages and deposits, the bank's presence in other products is fairly marginal.
-We expect the bank to gradually strengthen its position in the U.K., increasing its product and revenue diversification.
+We expect SCH to gradually strengthen its position in the U.K., increasing its product and revenue diversification.

 SCH is a leading player in every major Latin American banking market.
-Although its initial presence in the region dates to the late 1980s, Santander acquired a significant number of retail banks and pension and mutual fund management companies in all major markets in 1995-2000, achieving a diversified position across the region.
-During this period, the group's strategy was to acquire majority stakes to gain indisputable management and shareholder control, and to increase these stakes at a later date-in most cases close to 100%.
+Although its initial presence in the region dates to the late 1980s, SCH acquired a significant number of retail banks and pension and mutual fund management companies in all major markets in 1995-2000, achieving a diversified position across the region.

-The issuer, Santander Empresas 3, is a "fondo de titulización de activos" created for the sole purposes of purchasing the receivables from the unsecured loans, the mortgage participations from SCH, issuing the notes, and carrying out related activities.
+The issuer is a "fondo de titulización de activos" created only to purchase the receivables from the unsecured loans, and the mortgage participations from SCH, issue the notes, and carry out related activities.
 The issuer represents a distinct and closed pool of assets available for distribution to the noteholders.
-The assets will be insulated from the insolvency of the originator and the trustee.
+The assets are insulated from the insolvency of the SCH and the trustee.

-The principal and interest on the notes will be paid in arrears quarterly, starting on July 16, 2007.
+The principal and interest on the notes will be paid in arrears quarterly, starting on May 21, 2007.